Best MPG cars 2023

 Which car gets 70mpg?

-Achieving an average of 70mpg is very impressive – yet there are currently three brand new, non-plug-in cars able to do it.
-The Peugeot 208 is out ahead with 73.8mpg, while both the Citroen C3 and Ford Focus also crack the magic 70mpg figure.
-All three cars use fuel-efficient diesel engines to return such impressive economy, proving diesel still has a place for those who want to drive the best MPG cars.
+Achieving an average of 70mpg is very impressive – yet there are currently three new, non-plug-in cars able to do it.
+The Mazda 2 Hybrid is out ahead with 74.3mpg, while the Peugeot 208 and Citroen C3 also crack the magic 70mpg figure.
+The French cars use a fuel-efficient diesel engines to return such impressive economy, while the Mazda relies on a petrol-electric hybrid system.

 Which car gets 60mpg?

 There are both diesel- and petrol-engined cars capable of returning more than 60mpg.
-The most fuel-efficient petrol car is the Toyota Yaris Hybrid, which doesn’t require plugging in and is more economical than many diesels, with average economy of 68.9mpg.
-The larger Toyota Prius, another hybrid, is also very impressive, with fuel economy of over 67mpg.
+The most fuel-efficient petrol car is the Mazda 2 Hybrid, which doesn’t require plugging in and is more economical than many diesels, with average economy of 74.3mpg.
 It is, however, worth underlining that every single car in our guide to the 10 best MPG cars is capable of averaging well over 60mpg.

 Which car has the greatest MPG?